 The Chairman of the Meeting Bob Acland and all the Committee Members, welcomed Rob Ford to the meeting.

 2. Approve Minutes of 12thMarch 2019

 The Committee approved the Minutes of the last meeting unanimously.

-The Minutes of the AGM were approved by the Committee and will be posted on the Website.
+(1) A summary of the AGM discussions will be posted on the website, once approved

 4. Matters arising from these Minutes – to confirm our refunds policy for future Annual Dinners.